xmlunit/xmlunit/README.md

 ## Requirements

-XMLUnit requires Java6.
+XMLUnit requires Java6 except for the AssertJ module which requires Java7.

 The `core` library provides all functionality needed to test XML output and hasn't got any dependencies.
 It uses JUnit 4.x for its own tests.

-The core library is complemented by Hamcrest 1.x matchers.
+The core library is complemented by Hamcrest 1.x matchers and AssertJ assertions.
 There also exists a `legacy` project that provides the API of XMLUnit 1.x on top of the 2.x core library.

 ## Checking out XMLUnit for Java